EnterpriseConsultingDeveloper/WhiteRabbitsComponents/README.md

 ```

-In order to pass a customer name / site to the UploadableBehavior you have to put it in the parameter session Auth.User.customer_site (ie in AppController, beforeFilter method):
+In order to pass a customer name / site to the UploadableBehavior you have to put it in the parameter session Auth.User.fc_customer_site (ie in AppController, beforeFilter method):

 ```php
  public function beforeFilter(Event $event)